classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 Users tend to be most successful when they start with some project in mind.
 On the flip side, they may drop off and give up if they start a program with a blank page and don’t know what to do with it.

-From the user interviews, it seemed that playing around with the toolbar and looking at the code in sample programs was an effective way to learn.
+From the user interviews, it seemed that playing around with the [[GuidedTrack Toolbar]] and looking at the code in sample programs was an effective way to learn.
 We don’t need to hold the user’s hand for this, though I would make the sample programs directly editable so the user can play around in a sandbox and I would simply add a couple more sample programs.
-I also believe that the **side-by-side preview/debugger** will significantly improve the learning that comes from exploring existing programs.
+I also believe that the **live preview/debugger** will significantly improve the learning that comes from exploring existing programs.

 ## Create program from template